This was originally written by Leo Babauta; republished with permission.

 - 20 Ways to Organize Your Home

 - How to Organize Your Home on a Budget

 - 17 Rules for Getting Organized and Decluttered

 - How to Organize Plastic Bags

-If you’d like more ideas and tips for organizing, check out our ebook Organize Your Home.
+For more organizing ideas, check out our ebook Organize Your Home. 🙂